 It’s all about moderation!
 Doing too much or doing too little may not be ideal.
-But as with most things in life, approach it with balance and you should be on the road to getting the best out of your immune system.
-To date, there are many compelling hypotheses linking exercise to immunity.
+But, as with most things in life, approach it with balance and you should be on the road to getting the best out of your immune system.
+To date, there are many compelling hypotheses linking exercise as a way to boost the immune system.
 One such theory suggests that exercise causes changes in our antibodies and white blood cells.
 It suggests that because the blood is pumping faster around our bodies (as a result of physical exertion), these fighters are also circulating at pace.
 Therefore, perhaps they are able to detect, respond and react more quickly than they would during more sedentary behaviour.

 Wash, wash, wash.
 But not too much!

-Maintaining good personal hygiene (properly washing hands with soap and water, covering your mouth when sneezing, discarding used tissues immediately and appropriately) plays a powerful role in preventing the spread of disease.
+Maintaining good personal hygiene (properly washing hands with natural soap and water, covering your mouth when sneezing, discarding used tissues immediately and appropriately) are ways to boost the immune system by helping to prevent the spread of disease.
 It can help to minimise the risk of catching or spreading powerful contagions like diarrhea, foot and mouth disease, salmonella, and of course, COVID 19.

 Don’t worry - be happy!